ooyala/atlantis-aquarium/README.md

 HTTP server doesn't seem to support byte ranges.
 Cannot resume.
 ```
- Vagrant box host we are using (hashicorp) does not support range request, so the previous partial download cannot be resumed.
+The Vagrant box host we are using (hashicorp) does not support range request, so the previous partial download cannot be resumed.
 The solution is to remove the partial downloaded vagrant box image and try again.
 ```
  rm ~/.vagrant.d/tmp/*
 ```

 ### How do I ssh into a container in aquarium VM?
-Use bin/atlantis-aquarium ssh command, refer to [interact with the components](##interact with the components)
+Use bin/atlantis-aquarium ssh command; refer to [interacting with the components](##Interacting with the components)

 ### What happens if my VM get reloaded?
-After the VM restart, you need to run launch-aquarium.sh again in order to bring up the containers.
+After a VM restart, you need to run launch-aquarium.sh again in order to bring up the containers.
 Please remember apps hosted in atlantis supervisor will not be recovered; you have to deploy them again.

 #Control